Understanding your debt-to-income ratio

-For example, if your monthly income is $5,000 and your monthly debts plus your monthly projected mortgage, home equity loan or line of credit payments are $1,000, your debt-to-income ratio would be 20%.
+For example, if your monthly income is $6,500 and your monthly debts plus your monthly projected mortgage payment are $2,340, your debt-to-income ratio would be 36%.

 If your DTI ratio is too high, consider how you can lower it.
 You might be able to pay down your credit cards or reduce other monthly debts.

 By understanding what your debt picture looks like, you can develop a plan to tackle it.

 Ready to get today's refinance rates?
 Use our refinance calculator